 Other things to do include seeing the Face Tree, which is 30m downstream from the Dig Tree carved by John Dick in 1898, visiting the Artesian Hydro Power Plant at Thargomindah.

-Exploring Queensland’s heritage-listed rainforests, just a short drive south of Brisbane via the Rainforest Way allows for spectacular scenery such as remarkable views from cliff-tops and ancient volcano rims as it meanders through thick lush rain forested sections.
+Exploring Queensland’s heritage-listed rainforests, just a short drive south of Brisbane via the Rainforest Way allows for spectacular scenery.

-It’s one of those quintessential Queensland road trips that leads you to waterfalls, babbling creeks, rare and endangered wildlife and picturesque villages.
+It’s one of those quintessential Queensland road trips that lead you to waterfalls, babbling creeks, rare and endangered wildlife and picturesque villages.